The best things to do in Florence, the famous and artistic capital of Tuscany.

-Study abroad students and travelers alike tend to congregate at Green Street Bar and Lion’s Fountain, two lively, casual bars within a five-minute walk of each other.
+Study abroad students and travelers alike tend to congregate at Green Street Bar and Lion’s Fountain.
+These two lively, casual bars are within a five-minute walk of each other.

 Popular nightclubs include Space and Babylon, both of which play different types of amazing dance music.

-Jazz Club is a more hole-in-the-wall type of place, where you can pay 7 euros to hang with locals and listen to funky live music.
+Jazz Club is a more hole-in-the-wall type of place.
+Here you can pay 7 euros to hang with locals and listen to funky live music.

 6. Eat Gelato

-Florence has no shortage of gelato shops, but try to avoid the ones in crowded, touristy areas where the gelato is piled up into a mountain and is a little too vibrantly colored.
+Florence has no shortage of gelato shops, but try to avoid the ones in crowded, touristy areas.
+This gelato is piled up into a mountain and is a little too vibrantly colored.

-The best tasting gelato looks the least impressive, and sometimes it’s even hidden from view in the deep, refrigerated compartments.
+The best-tasting gelato looks the least impressive.
+Sometimes it’s even hidden from view in the deep, refrigerated compartments.

-Edoardo’s next to the Duomo has amazing gelato with interesting artisan flavors like mango or red wine sorbet, and they even have vegan flavors.
+Edoardo’s next to the Duomo has amazing gelato with interesting artisan flavors like mango or red wine sorbet.
+They even have vegan flavors.

 7. Browse The Shops

-Florence is full of tacky souvenir shops, but you can also find many gems selling unique crafts and other goods.
+Florence is full of classic souvenir shops, but you can also find many gems selling unique crafts and other goods.